HomeDev GuideRecipesAPI Reference

 Note

-The epi-image-tools plug-in is dependent on the TinyMCE plug-in imagetools.
-The TinyMCE imagetools plug-in is not fully compatible with Optimizely because it is not integrated with how Optimizely saves images, so in the default configuration we have also defined the imagetools_toolbar setting to only include Optimizely's epi-gotomedia button.
+The epi-image-tools plug-in depends on the TinyMCE imagetools plug-in.
+The imagetools plug-in is not fully compatible with Optimizely because it does not integrate with how Optimizely saves images.
+The default configuration defines the imagetools_toolbar setting to include only the epi-gotomedia button.

 Dropped images are automatically placed in the local For This Page or For This Block folder.